 Each tent is simple but spacious with Zanzibari beds, mosquito nets, wardrobes, writing desks and en suite bathrooms.
 The verandas have canvas safari chairs on which families of vervet monkeys like to sleep.
 There are also three family suites.
 Each of these has two large tents that are interconnected and built onto one platform that has a sitting area and a small private plunge pool.
 These are ideal for families or couples travelling together.

-The camp is situated on the eastern edge of the Selous Game Reserve on high banks overlooking the Rufiji River.
-The Selous is home to a third of Tanzania’s elephant, and two thirds of the wild dog population, two species which may be spotted from the camp.
+The camp is situated on the eastern edge of Nyerere National Park on high banks overlooking the Rufiji River.
+Nyerere National Park is home to a third of Tanzania’s elephant, and two thirds of the wild dog population, two species which may be spotted from the camp.
 Easily reached, the camp is a 45-minute flight from Tanzania’s capital, Dar es Salaam.